coveo/ui-kit/packages/coveo.analytics/README.md

 ```

 Note: Do not use a copy of the `coveoua.js` file as you would not get the automatic updates and could experience compatibility issues.

-   ii.
-Ask the administrator of the website to paste the modified code snippet in the appropriate location, such as a website page template, so that the code is added to all website pages.

 3. Validate events are pushed.